Azure/terraform-azurerm-avm-res-network-routetable/README.md

 ### <a name="output_routes"></a> [routes](#output\_routes)

-Description: This is the full output for the routes.
+Description: This is the full output of the routes.

 ## Modules